Boots Ibuprofen 200mg Tablets

 Warnings and precautions

-Anti-inflammatory / pain-killer medicines like ibuprofen may be associated with a small increased risk of heart attack or stroke, particularly when used at high doses.
+Signs of an allergic reaction to this medicine, including breathing problems, swelling of the face and neck region (angioedema), chest pain have been reported with ibuprofen.
+Stop immediately this medicine and contact immediately your doctor or medical emergencies if you notice any of these signs.
+Anti-inflammatory/pain-killer medicines like ibuprofen may be associated with a small increased risk of heart attack or stroke, particularly when used at high doses.
 Do not exceed the recommended dose or duration of treatment.

 If you are taking Ibuprofen 200mg Tablets for longer than the recommended time or at higher than recommended doses you are at risk of serious harms.
-These include serious harms to the stomach /gut and kidneys, as well as very low levels of potassium in your blood.
+These include serious harms to the stomach/gut and kidneys, as well as very low levels of potassium in your blood.
 These can be fatal (see section 4).

 Skin reactions